 - You are pregnant and believe that you have been exposed to listeriosis or toxoplasmosis.

 - You have symptoms of mild dehydration (dry mouth or passing only a little urine) that get worse even with home treatment.

 - You aren't feeling better after 1 week of home treatment.

-If you think you have eaten contaminated food, your local Poison Control Center can answer questions and provide information on what to do next.
-Poison Control Centers are usually listed with other emergency numbers in your telephone book.
+If you think you have eaten contaminated food, call your local Poison Control Center.
+They can answer questions and tell you what to do next.

-Watchful waiting may be appropriate if you have diarrhea, stomach cramps, and other symptoms of stomach flu (gastroenteritis).
+Watchful waiting may be okay if you have diarrhea, stomach cramps, and other symptoms of a stomach infection (gastroenteritis).
 Most people recover from these gastrointestinal illnesses at home in several days without medical treatment.
 Likewise, some cases of bacterial food poisoning are mild and pass in several days.
-But if diarrhea is severe or lasts longer than a week, call your doctor for advice.

 Exams and Tests